chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ### The Operator

-The Operator is a dev board for Xiao-ESP32-C3 that connects a Microphone, DAC/Amp, TRRS jack, and a couple of switches.
+The Operator is a dev board for the Xiao-ESP32-C3 that connects a Microphone, DAC/Amp, TRRS jack, and a couple of switches.
 Milling the first version of the Operator board, a single-sided design, was straightforward.

 In KiCad, export the PCB design as Gerber files and drill files.
 ![Export Gerber files](./media/operator-01.webp)